kylerjohnston/muumu.us/_posts/2020-03-07-scraping-hackernews-who-is-hiring-with-ruby.md

 : Thread children (the jobs): [22466243, 22466136, 22465478, 22468018, 22466392, ...] # truncated
 {% endhighlight %}

-This matches up with the fields in the API&rsquo;s [documentation](https://github.com/HackerNews/API) &#x2014; that&rsquo;s good!
-The fields I care most about are `title`, which contains the title of the thread, and `kids`, which contains the item ids of the thread&rsquo;s children &#x2014; these are the top-level comments on the thread, i.e. the job postings.
+This matches up with the fields in the API's [documentation](https://github.com/HackerNews/API) &#x2014; that's good!
+The fields I care most about are `title`, which contains the title of the thread, and `kids`, which contains the item ids of the thread's children &#x2014; these are the top-level comments on the thread, i.e. the job postings.

 # Scraping the comments (the jobs)